Cranbrook

 Wildflower Walk

 On Salt River Road, 300m past the “Gateway to the Stirlings” sign, there is a picnic and parking area on the left.
 The circuit walk is 1.7km long and is fully signposted indicating the flora and fauna to be found in the area.
-It has impressive native flora including a number of spectacular orchids.
-It is best in spring.
+It has impressive native flora including a number of spectacular orchids, and is best in Spring.

 Accommodation